-A clear blue sky, a beautiful mountain or body of water – as Spring Break 2015 descends upon us, thoughts turn to outdoor fun – such as zip lining – which is a fun outdoor activity that while mostly safe, has inherent dangers as well.
+A bright blue sky, a beautiful mountain or body of water – as Spring Break 2015 descends upon us, thoughts turn to an outdoor fun – such as zip lining – which is a fun outdoor activity that while mostly safe, has inherent dangers as well.

 A zip-line is a pulley attached to a cable that is often constructed of stainless steel.
 The line is mounted on an incline and designed to have gravity move a participant from the top of the cable to the bottom by attaching to the free-moving pulley.
 While zip lines have been used historically for mountain transportation, most often they are now installed as a sort of thrill entertainment.

 Some of the more common zip line injuries occur when either the harness or the line itself fails, causing the user to plummet to the ground resulting in broken bones, head injuries, even death.
-Other injuries have occurred due to weather conditions – such as strong wind blowing a user into a nearby tree or other obstacle.
-Clearly the zip line operator should be well trained in conditions and placement of the zip line to avoid such occurrences but that is not always the case.
+Other injuries have occurred due to weather conditions – such as strong wind blowing a user into a nearby tree or other obstacles.
+Clearly, the zip line operator should be well trained in conditions and placement of the zip line to avoid such occurrences, but that is not always the case.